nixilla/gather/documentation/try/setup.md

 For this demo, you will not need to know much about containers or Docker, although a basic understanding is helpful.
 More information can be found on the [Docker website](https://www.docker.com/what-docker) if you’re curious.

-Before following this run-through, make sure you have met the prerequisites defined in the [previous section](index)
+Before following this run-through, make sure you have met the prerequisites defined in the [previous section](index).

 ## Setup
 We’ve created a helper repository on GitHub to help you get started.
 It contains the instructions that Docker needs in order to download and install the components that make up the Gather server.